zeynahgomez/Zeynahgomez/README.md

 👩‍💻Setting Goals for Skill Development

-⭐Having clear goals helps maintain focus on personal development in technology.
+🖥️Having clear goals helps maintain focus on personal development in technology.
 Setting specific, measurable objectives related to their learning journey:

 ✨Short-Term Goals: These might include completing a specific course or mastering a particular tool within a set timeframe.